Skip to content

 Adventure around the corner

-If you're new into bikepacking, you've probably seen a guide telling you to try and find a spot for your first night under the stars somewhere close to your home.
-It's also a great suggestion if you're suffering from a lack of time for any reason.
+If you're new to bikepacking, you've probably seen a guide recommending that you try to find a spot for your first night under the stars somewhere close to home.
+This is a great suggestion, especially if you're short on time.

 Heavy rain is coming